moshulu/sno/README.md

 ### selecting the light mode

 Select the light mode based on the lists provided, but *remember to turn off the lights when you're done!*

+## instructions for replication

+The raspberry pi is an incredibly versatile machine.
+It's low cost and highly efficient.
+It can run headless on a *full* desktop version of Linux.
+Certian boards have bluetooth connectivity and wifi chip *built in*.
+I love this machine with a passion, and I wanted to explore what the pi could do for me.
+It hasn't let me down yet.

+Our objectives are relatively simple, and can be read in the [requirements](https://github.com/moshulu/sno/wiki/Requirements).

+Our design can be seen in the [design document](https://github.com/moshulu/sno/wiki/Design-Document).

+Working test plans can be seen in the [wiki](https://github.com/moshulu/sno/wiki/Test-Plan).